Baldur von Schirach: Gauleiter and Reichsstatthalter of Vienna

 According to Frederic Spotts, Schirach "was a man who thought of himself as a National Socialist poet laureate; he had great cultural pretensions but no political ambitions."
 He wrote "flamboyant Nazi poetry"; he was a "prima donna", "concerned with personal prestige and therefore artistic quality rather than with party doctrine."
-Contra Spotts, Oliver Rathkolb portrayed Schirach as an ideological anti-Semite, politically ambitious and relatively skilled at bureaucratic politics, for whom his appointment as Gauleiter of Vienna "ultimately amounted to a political setback... a clear sign he had become less important politically."
+Contra Spotts, Oliver Rathkolb portrayed Schirach as an ideological antisemite, politically ambitious and relatively skilled at bureaucratic politics, for whom his appointment as Gauleiter of Vienna "ultimately amounted to a political setback... a clear sign he had become less important politically."

 On Whitsun 1943, two Austrian NKVD agents, Josef Angermann and his radio operator Georg Kennerknect, were parachute-dropped into Vienna, with a mission to assassinate Schirach.
 According to Johann Sanitzer, a Gestapo counter-intelligence agent, Schirach was number four on their death list, behind Hitler and Hermann Göring (Sanitzer did not remember who was number three).
 They were identified by the Gestapo, but Ernst Kaltenbrunner decided not to publicise their capture so as not to increase his rival Schirach's popularity.

 Schirach was notoriously anxious about Allied air raids, fleeing in public view to his Gaugefechtsstand Wien ("Gau Command Center Vienna") whenever air raid sirens sounded.
 He had sent his children away to the Schloss Aspenstein, followed by Henriette in late autumn 1944 (their art collection was shipped separately).
 Schirach's mother Emma had burned to death on 16 July 1944 when a plane crashed into her house in Wiesbaden and she attempted to rescue her dog.
 Schirach evacuated approximately one third of the children of Vienna, and in September 1944 organised the rescue of 2,000 children from Slovakia, which had become contested territory – an operation in which 15 men died.
 Hitler and Goebbels thought Schirach had not done enough to protect Vienna from air raids, but there was little he could do due to the centralised armaments policy.
 In 1941, Göring had ordered him to stop building air raid shelters.
 Flak towers were constructed from 1942.
 Schirach's December 1943 proposal to evacuate 300,000 women and children from Vienna was rejected.

 On 25 September 1944, Schirach became the commander of the Volkssturm units in his Gau.